-Health, Physical Education, Recreation and Intramural facilities, such as the gymnasiums, playing fields, tracks, tennis courts and the swimming pool are assigned by the Chairman of Health, Physical Education, Recreation Department (GH104A), 696-6490.
-All requests must be submitted in writing at least two weeks prior to their anticipated usage to the Chairman of HPER for consideration by the Facilities Priorities Committee.
+Health, Physical Education, Recreation and Intramural facilities, such as the gymnasiums, playing fields, tracks, tennis courts and the swimming pool are assigned by the Chairperson of the Health, Physical Education, Recreation Department (GH104A), 696-6490.
+All requests must be submitted in writing at least two weeks prior to their anticipated usage to the Chairperson of HPER for consideration by the Facilities Priorities Committee.
 Fairfield Stadium is scheduled by the Athletic Department, 696-3190.

-Faculty office assignments are made by the academic deans, in consultation with the Director of Physical Plant Operations and department chairmen.
+Faculty office assignments are made by the academic deans, in consultation with the Director of Administrative Services and department chairperson.